lukmanr/CLVPipelines/README.md

 ## Configuring AI Platform Notebook
-During the tutorial, you use an AI Platform Notebook as primary interface.
+During the tutorial, you use an AI Platform Notebook instance as primary interface.

 ### Provision an AI Platform Notebook instance
 1. Create a new notebook instance with default options following the [how-to-guide](https://cloud.google.com/ml-engine/docs/notebooks/create-new).
 Use a **Python** instance type.